ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 When we receive a request for information, we need to know where we hold all the relevant information.
 Storing business information on appropriate MOJ systems helps us, because:

-- it protects us by making it easy to provide evidence of why decisions were made
+- we can provide evidence about decisions
-- it helps everyone understand what information is held, and where to find it
+- we understand the information held, and where to find it
-- it enables the MOJ to transfer policy and court records to The National Archives
+- we can transfer records to The National Archives

 Always store MOJ information in MOJ systems.
 If you use an OIT, make sure the key information is also stored in an appropriate MOJ system.
 Guidance on what you must keep is available [here](https://intranet.justice.gov.uk/guidance/knowledge-information/managing-information/what-to-keep/).
 At regular and convenient intervals, transfer the information to an appropriate MOJ system.
 Do the same when you finish the work.
 Don't forget to remove any redundant information from the OIT.